International Excellence Scholarship terms and conditions 2018/19

 - Must have an offer to study on a full time undergraduate or postgraduate taught programme starting in September 2018 for the International Excellence scholarship and for a postgraduate taught or postgraduate research programme for the Santander scholarship.

-- Must complete the relevant Scholarship application by the 31st of May 2018.
+- Must complete the relevant Scholarship application by the 31st of May 2018 for September entry and 21 December for January entry.

-- Must have firmly accepted their course offer by the scholarship deadline date (31st May 2018).
+- Must have firmly accepted their course offer by the scholarship deadline date (31st May 2018 for September entry and 21 December for January entry).

-- All applicants must meet all conditions of their offer by 16 August 2018.
+- All applicants must meet all conditions of their offer by 16 August 2018 (for September entry).

 2.2 Those not eligible for these Scholarships